siddas27/CenterNet-HarDNet/README.md

 - Install NVIDIA JetPack 4.4
 - Pytorch > 1.3 for onnx opset 11 and TensorRT > 7.1
-- Run following commands with or without the above trt models
+- Run following commands with or without the above trt models.
+It will convert the pytorch model into onnx and TRT model when loading model with --load_model.
 ~~~

 # Demo